[7 MIN READ]

 - Licensed Psychologist (PhD or PsyD) – specializes in diagnosis and treatment for psychological and behavioral issues.
-Requires a doctorate degree in psychology and up to two year’s post-doctoral experience.
+Requires a doctorate degree in psychology and up to two years of post-doctoral experience.

-- Licensed Certified Social Worker-Clinical (LICSW or LCSW-C) – offers diagnosis and mental health treatment through counseling with increased awareness of the impact of environmental and social influences on mental wellbeing. and access to available community resources.
-Requires a master’s degree and two years post-graduate experience and certification.
+- Licensed Certified Social Worker-Clinical (LICSW or LCSW-C) – offers diagnosis and mental health treatment through counseling with increased awareness of the impact of environmental and social influences on mental well-being. and access to available community resources.
+Requires a master’s degree and two years of post-graduate experience and certification.

 - Psychiatrist (MD) – addresses mental, emotional, and behavioral disorders with counseling and medication when applicable.
 Requires a medical degree with a specialty in mental health.

 “Counseling offers the benefit of talking with a third party who can’t judge you or bring it up in conversation later,” says Lyndsey.
 “Having that outlet alone can bring about a sense of mood relief.
 Additionally, you learn coping skills and ways to manage what you’re dealing with.
 Counseling provides a better understanding of your own experience and offers additional insight.”

 If you have questions about mental health, contact the behavioral health and wellbeing department at Swedish.
 We can accommodate both in-person and virtual visits.

 Whether you require an in-person visit or want to consult a doctor virtually, you have options.
 Swedish Virtual Care connects you face-to-face with a nurse practitioner who can review your symptoms, provide instruction and follow up as needed.
 If you need to find a doctor, you can use our provider directory.